 \subsection{Examples of hyperbolic metric spaces}

 The class of hyperbolic metric spaces is rich and well-studied.
 For example, any subspace of a hyperbolic metric space is again a hyperbolic metric space, and any geodesic metric space quasi-isometric to a geodesic hyperbolic metric space is again a hyperbolic metric space \cite[Theorem III.H.1.9]{BridsonHaefliger}.
 Moreover, for every $\kappa < 0$, every CAT($\kappa$) space is hyperbolic \cite[Proposition III.H.1.2]{BridsonHaefliger}.
 We list below some well-known celebrated examples with no desire for completeness.
-Items with $*$ are CAT($\kappa$) spaces for some $\kappa < 0$, and items with \textdagger\ are proper metric spaces, i.e. those for which closed balls are compact. \ignore{ \begin{remark} A notion which is significantly less general than Gromov hyperbolicity, but still general enough for most examples, is the notion of a CAT(-1) space.
-An advantage of CAT(-1) spaces is that asymptotic formulas can usually be replaced by true equalities or inequalities.
-Since it is irrelevant for our purposes, we refer to \cite{BridsonHaefliger} for the definition of a CAT(-1) space; however we note that in a CAT(-1) space Gromov's inequality can be strengthened as follows (see \cite{Bourdon},\cite{DSU}):
+Items with $*$ are CAT($\kappa$) spaces for some $\kappa < 0$, and items with \textdagger\ are proper metric spaces, i.e. those for which closed balls are compact.